-Structure-Function of the Bacterial Heme Uptake Proteins
+Structure-Function and Regulation of the P. aeruginosa Heme Uptake Systems

 Intracellular Heme Trafficking and Homeostasis